Caring for Your Septic System

 DON'T make or allow repairs to your septic system without obtaining the required health department permit.
 Use professional licensed contractors when needed.

-DON'T use commercial septic tank additives.
+DON'T use commercial septic tank additives other than those allowed for use in Massachusetts by MassDEP.
 These products usually do not help and some may hurt your system in the long run.

 grease, disposable diapers, plastics, etc.

-gasoline, oil, paint, paint thinner, pesticides, antifreeze, etc.
+gasoline, oil, paint, paint thinner, pesticides, polyurethane, dyes, disinfectants, antifreeze, etc.

 For More Information